In our last post, we described the features that the tools we choose on our in our organisation must have.

 CULTURE OF CONTINUAL EXPERIMENTATION AND LEARNING

 Finally, we need to keep in mind that errors do occur and we need to be prepared to learn from them.
 Blameless post-mortems must be carried out for every project or problem in production, recording what happened and learning from those incidents.
 To this end, Confluence allows us, using its templates, to document these post-mortem meetings properly, along with the teams’ retrospective assessments, and make them available to everyone.
 This promotes a culture of transparency, devoid of fear and open to experimentation, which is essential for the continuous improvement of the system.
-Furthermore, to track problems that occur in the system, Jira Service Desk can be used with its problem management workflow.
+Furthermore, to track problems that occur in the system, Jira Service Management can be used with its problem management workflow.

 Together, these tools together help to develop a culture of collaboration and trust between development and operations that makes it possible for the DevOps approach to thrive.